-We are a development-stage specialty pharmaceutical company focused on the development and commercialization of novel prescription drugs targeting rare (orphan) neuromuscular and neurological diseases and disorders.
+We are a development-stage specialty pharmaceutical company focused on the development and commercialization of prescription drugs targeting rare (orphan) neuromuscular and neurological diseases.
 We have three pharmaceutical products in development:

-• Firdapse[TM].
-In October 2012, we licensed the North American rights to Firdapse[TM], a proprietary form of amifampridine phosphate, or chemically known as 3,4-diaminopyridine phosphate, from BioMarin Pharmaceutical Inc. ("BioMarin").
-As part of our agreements with BioMarin, we have taken over the sponsorship of an ongoing Phase III clinical trial evaluating Firdapse for the treatment of Lambert-Eaton Myasthenic Syndrome, or LEMS, a rare and sometimes fatal autoimmune disease characterized by muscle weakness.
-The trial is designed as a randomized double-blind, placebo-controlled discontinuation study followed by an open-label extension period in approximately 36-patients across twelve sites in the United States and Europe.
-We expect to add up to an additional 15 sites in the United States, Canada, South America and Europe in the near future.
-We hope to have the top-line results from the double-blind portion of this Phase III trial during the second quarter of 2014.
-Amifampridine phosphate has been granted Orphan Drug Designation by the U.S. Food & Drug Administration, or FDA, for the treatment of LEMS, making us eligible to be granted a seven-year marketing exclusivity if we are the first pharmaceutical company to obtain approval of an NDA for our formulation.
-We also hope to evaluate Firdapse for the treatment of other central nervous system (CNS) orphan indications such as Congenital Myasthenic Syndrome and Myasthenia Gravis.
+Firdapse[TM].
+In October 2012, we licensed the North American rights to Firdapse[TM], a proprietary form of amifampridine phosphate, or chemically known as 3,4-diaminopyridine phosphate, from BioMarin Pharmaceutical, Inc. ("BioMarin").
+As part of our agreements with BioMarin, we have taken over the sponsorship of BioMarin's ongoing Phase 3 clinical trial evaluating Firdapse[TM] for the treatment of Lambert-Eaton Myasthenic Syndrome, or LEMS, a rare and sometimes fatal autoimmune disease characterized by muscle weakness.
+We also hope to evaluate Firdapse[TM] for the treatment of other neuromuscular orphan indications such as certain forms of Congenital Myasthenic Syndrome and Myasthenia Gravis.
+In August 2013, we were granted "breakthrough therapy designation" by the U.S. Food and Drug Administration (FDA) for Firdapse[TM] for the treatment of LEMS.